stefan-it/model-garden-lms/Token-Dropping-BERT-Pretraining.md

   validation_steps: 64
 ```

-Please also make sure that you are using the correct folder on GCP (e.g. TFRecords with BERT packing are stored in the `tfrecords-op` folder, whereas the RoBERTa packed TFRecords are stored in the `tfrecords-rp` folder).
+Please also make sure that you are using the correct folder on GCP (e.g., TFRecords with BERT packing are stored in the `tfrecords-op` folder, whereas the RoBERTa packed TFRecords are stored in the `tfrecords-rp` folder).

 Then the pretraining can be started by running: